digitalfondue/jfiveparse/README.md

 As far as I know, there is no pure java html5 parser that currently pass the html5-lib test suite (well, the more relevant tests :D).

-Additionally, I wanted a library with a reduced footprint.
+Additionally, I wanted a library with a reduced footprint (and no dependencies).
 Currently the jar weight around 130kb.
+The target is to keep it under 200kb.

 Performance should be competitive with other java parsers.